MichaelTien8901/STM32F0-Smartcard-TEST/README.md

 This is a sample program to test the smart card function.

 ## Problem
    STM32CubeF0 firmware version 1.8.0 generated code doesn't work for smart card command.
+But it was working at previous version 1.6.0.
+(I haven't tried 1.7.0)

    ("init commit" is firmware version 1.6.0.  "firmware 1.8.0" is for firmware version 1.8.0)